uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 From 2017 to 2019.
 ]( https://user-images.githubusercontent.com/112973190/198915863-f53ee251-18bb-4c60-8c64-8315ef08ee9f.png "surf-cond"){#fig:surf-cond}

-The chart above summarizes the analysis performed on the data on the influence of the road surface condition on the amount of car crashes.
+The chart above summarizes the analysis performed on the data on the influence of road surface conditions on the number of car crashes.
 It was found that 76% of the recorded crashes correspond to a “dry” road surface, which can be thought of as the least dangerous condition.
-For the not too favorable road surface conditions, 16% of the car crashes analyzed correspond to a “wet” road surface, 5% to “snow”, 2% to “ice” and other “unknown” road surface conditions.
+For the not-too-favorable road surface conditions, 16% of the car crashes analyzed correspond to a “wet” road surface, 5% to “snow”, 2% to “ice” and other “unknown” road surface conditions.

-#### Bar Plot | Road Defects
+#### Pie Chart | Road Defects

 ![
-**Distribution of accidents by Road Surface Condition.**
-From 2017 to 2019.
-]( https://user-images.githubusercontent.com/112973190/198915785-44a4248e-d9b5-4dbb-adfd-4349b6e764d4.png "surface-def") {#fig:surface_def}

-This figure shows the number of car crashes associated with the different Road Defects.
-The horizontal axis labels the road defects from the data, and the vertical axis accounts for the number of observations.
-As seen in the bar chart, the vast majority of the incidents (808,835 out of 883,793 observations, which accounts for a 91.52%) happened where “no defects” were present in the location.
-The following condition of road defects is “unknown”, accounting for a 6.61% of accidents.
-Now, the percentage of observations where defects were reported are 0.5% for “worn surface” and “other road defects”, 0.14% for “shoulder” road defects, 0.49% for debris on roadways, and 0.21% for “ruts and holes”.

-![
 **Distribution of accidents by Road Defects,** excluding No Defects condition ](https://user-images.githubusercontent.com/112973190/198915622-972e8402-da22-4a13-99fe-6995ee936c70.png "road_def_excl"){#fig:road-excl}

-Given that a great number of crashes happened without any road defects, it might be interested to account for the likelihood of road defects to be associated with a car crash.
-Figure X displays the different percentages of the road defects accounted for in the dataset, where “unknown” represents 78% of the data, followed by a 6% for “worn surfaces”, “debris on roadway” and “other” road defects, and 2% for “ruts and holes” and “shoulder” defects.
+While analyzing the distribution of accidents by road defects, it was found that the vast majority of the incidents (808,835 out of 883,793 observations, which accounts for 91.52%) happened were “no defects” were present in the location.
+Given that a great number of crashes happened without any road defects, it might be interesting to account for the likelihood of road defects being associated with a car crash.
+Figure 6 displays the different percentages of the road defects accounted for in the dataset, where “unknown” represents 78% of the data, followed by 6% for “worn surfaces”, “debris on the roadway” and “other” road defects, and 2% for “ruts and holes” and “shoulder” defects.

-#### Bar Plot

-![
-**Distribution of accidents over time.**
-From 2017 to 2019.
-](https://user-images.githubusercontent.com/112973190/198916592-12348b8d-af9f-47f6-8bad-c0deb7819bec.jpeg "over_time"){#fig:over-time}

 #### Correlation between Variables